logo

 Makes about 8 servings.

 Serving suggestion.
 Use medium-sized bowl and place a large spoon of hot cooked spinach in bowl.
 Remove beans from pot with slotted spoon and add to bowl on top of spinach.
 Be sure to that you add meat (from ham hocks) to bowl along with any other meat you have added.
-Serve with a hearty bread.
+No bread is needed because the beans are so hearty--but a small piece of Italian would be nice.

 *Hint: